POJO Categories

 Exceptions exist for the following classes:

-) - Uses the primitive wrapper classes for instantiating from Strings
+_ with -."null" are interpreted as null values.void.class) - Uses the primitive wrapper classes for instantiating from Strings.POJOs convertible to/from other types

 POJOs are also converted to various other types in places such as the Open-API serializers and parsers.

-In this section, the type being converted to will be referred to as X
+In this section, the type being converted to will be referred to as X.

 POJOs are considered convertible from X if it has any of the following (matched in the specified order):